-- Ensure that the rear bumper is free of snow, ice, mud, dirt and debris to keep the ParkSense® system operating properly. - Jackhammers, large trucks, and other vibrations could affect the performance of ParkSense® . - When you turn ParkSense® off, the instrument cluster will display "PARKSENSE OFF".
-Furthermore, once you turn ParkSense® off, it remains off until you turn it on again, even if you cycle the ignition key. - When you move the shift lever to the REVERSE position and ParkSense® is turned off, the instrument cluster will display "PARKSENSE OFF" message for as long as the vehicle is in REVERSE.
+• Ensure that the rear bumper is free of snow, ice, mud, dirt and debris to keep the ParkSense® system operating properly.

-• Clean the ParkSense® sensors regularly, taking care not to scratch or damage them.
+- Jackhammers, large trucks, and other vibrations could affect the performance of ParkSense®. - When you turn ParkSense® off, the instrument cluster will display "PARKSENSE OFF".
+Furthermore, once you turn ParkSense® off, it remains off until you turn it on again, even if you cycle the ignition key. - When you move the shift lever to the REVERSE position and ParkSense® is turned off, the instrument cluster will display "PARKSENSE OFF" message for as long as the vehicle is in REVERSE. - ParkSense®, when on, will reduce the volume of the radio when it is sounding a tone. - Clean the ParkSense® sensors regularly, taking care not to scratch or damage them.
 The sensors must not be covered with ice, snow, slush, mud, dirt or debris.
 Failure to do so can result in the system not working properly.
-The ParkSense® system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/ bumper.
+The ParkSense® system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/bumper.